oliveranza/github-explorer/README.md

 # GitHub Explorer

-O GitHub Explorer is a React application that consumes GitHub API and allows users to search and view information about GitHub repositories.
+The GitHub Explorer is a React application that consumes GitHub API and allows users to search and view information about GitHub repositories.
 The app consists of two main pages: a search page where users can add repositories to the list, and a details page that displays detailed information about the repositories and their issues.

 ## Screenshots